p-hennessy/Bolt/README.md

 The goal of Arcbot is to provide a simple to extend bot.

 Arcbot is open source software and released under the GPL v3 license.
 See LICENCE.txt for more info.

+# Under construction
+This bot is seeing a redesign given the updates done to the Discord API

+The goal of this project will to be more robust and meet pairity with the API